zaidk99/triloop_chat_app/README.md

 ## Triloop – Real-Time Chat Application

-Triloop is a full-stack (mern) real-time chat application with friend management, DM chat rooms, and Trie-based message prediction.
+Triloop is a full-stack (MERN) real-time chat application with friend management, DM chat rooms, and Trie-based message prediction.

 It focuses on clean architecture, real-time communication, and secure APIs.